 The filter does have some useful tools for short-term traders.
 You can filter stocks in the ESP list according to how many days away the earnings release is, the expected earnings surprise percentage, and the Zacks ranking of the stock.
 Note that there is a similar ESP filter for stocks that Zacks analysts believe will fall short of Wall Street earnings estimates.

 The final major addition that Premium subscribers get to the Zacks platform is access to a suite of pre-defined premium stock screens.
 These screens are focused on either value, growth, or momentum stocks, but there are also a variety of screens for income stocks and stocks on the #1 or #5 Rank Lists.

 While most of these screens could be recreated manually in the stock screener (with a Premium membership to get access to style scores), the pre-made screens are very specific and useful.
 While many traders may work from the #1 Rank List, there is a good argument to be made that the premium screens are the more useful tool for finding new trade ideas.
 Plus, since these screens are centered on different styles of stocks, they can cater to a wide variety of traders.

 These screens are unique in that they incorporate proprietary data.

 Unfortunately, you can’t directly edit each premium screen – but Zacks does provide you with the filters used so you can recreate it and modify it manually in the stock screener.
-In addition, while Zacks offers the ability to run a backtest on the premium screens, this requires an additional subscription to the company’s Research Wizard software that is separate from Zacks Premium.
+Also, while Zacks offers the ability to run a backtest on the premium screens, this requires an additional subscription to the company’s Research Wizard software, which is separate from Zacks Premium.